saeedalig/flask-app/README.md

 - **Collaboration:** GitOps encourages collaboration among development and operations teams.
 By storing Kubernetes configurations in Git repositories, you can use Git's collaboration features, including pull requests and code reviews, to ensure high-quality configurations.

+## Branching Strategy
+There are two branches `main` and `staging`.
+All the code changes are pushed to the staging branch.
+To merge the code changes into main, a Pull Request is raised.

+- I've set up a webhook trigger in Jenkins using the **Generic Webhook Trigger plugin** to execute a Jenkins job when a ***Pull Request*** is opened to merge changes from a staging branch to the main branch.
+- When a pull request is opened to merge changes from the staging branch to the main branch, the version control system sends a webhook payload to the Jenkins server.
+- The Generic Webhook Trigger plugin in Jenkins parses the webhook payload and extracts relevant information, such as the event type, branch information, and any other relevant data.
+- If the conditions are met, the Jenkins job is triggered, and it begins executing the defined steps in your Jenkins pipeline.
+This could involve building, testing, and deploying your application.

 ## Installation

 **Jenkins**
 ```
 sudo wget -O /usr/share/keyrings/jenkins-keyring.asc \